 It’s time to save seeds from all those wonderful tomatoes coming out of the garden.
 I remember my grandmother’s little seed packets that she made herself using paper envelopes and the seeds from her garden.
 I remember using them to plant, but I don’t remember her drying the seeds in the fall, so I wasn’t sure how she did it.
-I’ve been working on the tomato pie recipe and almost have it right, but not quite yet.
-In the process of making those pies, I decided to save some tomato seeds, and I need to show this before we get to the pies in case you want to save yours too.
+I decided to save some tomato seeds this year, and I need to show this before the tomatoes are all gone in case you want to save yours too.
 These tomatoes came from my garden, all except the large yellow one.

 Tomato seeds are embedded in tomato jelly, and I found an easy way to get them clean by doing an internet search.
 I really do not know if my gran did it this way or not, but it worked very well, so here is how I did it.
 First, I gathered my tomatoes, and labeled three vintage mason jars with the three different varieties.
 Start by cutting the tomatoes in half along the middle horizontally.

 Scoop the seeds and jelly into the jar, getting as much out as you can.

 Now, add some water to the jar, not a lot, about the same amount as the seeds and jelly.
 Roughly double the volume.